 About

-He was co-founder and member of the joint research project ›MusCoDA – Musical Communities in the (Post)Digital Age‹, which investigates songwriting processes as an example of collective creativity in (post)digital communities (University of Erfurt, University of Education Karlsruhe; funded by the Federal Ministry of Education and Research; term: 2020-2024).
+Matthias was co-founder and member of the joint research project ›MusCoDA – Musical Communities in the (Post)Digital Age‹, which investigates songwriting processes as an example of collective creativity in (post)digital communities (University of Erfurt, Paderborn University; funded by the Federal Ministry of Education and Research; term: 2020-2024).

-Haenisch studied musicology at Technische Universität and Freie Universität Berlin, and completed his studies with a master’s thesis on the aesthetic perception of sound and performance in the work of John Cage.
-During his doctoral studies he carried out ethnographic fieldwork in the Berlin scene of improvised and experimental music, investigating the micro-sociology of musical interaction particularly with regards to the materiality and corporeality of performance practice.
-His research and teaching interests concern topics at the interface of performance studies, material culture studies, popular music studies and sound studies.
-The theoretical background of his work includes System Theory (Luhmann), Actor Network Theory (Latour) and Mediation Theory (Hennion), New Materialism (Barad) and Critical Posthumanism (Wolfe) His empirical approach includes methods of qualitative social research, ethnographic fieldwork and performance analysis.
+His research and teaching interests concern topics at the interface of social anthropology, cultural musicology, sound studies and performance research.
+The theoretical background of his work includes New Materialism (Barad) and Critical Posthumanism (Wolfe), System Theory (Luhmann), Actor Network Theory (Latour) and Mediation Theory (Hennion), His empirical approach includes methods of postqualitative social research, ethnographic fieldwork and performance analysis.
 Before switching to academia, he worked for many years as a freelance musician and as a project coordinator in the cultural event industry.

 Photo: Silvia von Eigen